jhgann/aws-personal-website/README.md

 This website is running at https://www.joshgann.com

+## Motivation
+Recently, I completed the AWS Solution Architect - Associate certification, but wanted more hands on experience building in AWS.
+I discovered the [Cloud Resume Challenge](https://cloudresumechallenge.dev/docs/the-challenge/aws/) while working on a few personal projects and tutorials.
+I had also recently completed the [Complete AWS SAM Workshop](https://catalog.workshops.aws/complete-aws-sam/en-US), so using the Serverless Application Model along with the resume challenge felt like a good fit.
+In the end, this project was incredibly useful as a learning tool, and quite interesting technically.

+## Repository Contents
 This project contains source code and supporting files for a serverless application that was built using the AWS Serverless Application Model (SAM).
 It includes the following files and folders:

 - get_function - Code for a Lambda function to get data from the database.